stadiamaps/stadiamaps-api-py/docs/GeospatialApi.md

     timestamp = 56 # int | The UNIX timestamp at which the UTC and DST offsets will be calculated.
 This defaults to the present time.
 This endpoint is not necessarily guaranteed to be accurate for timestamps that occurred in the past.
 Time zone geographic boundaries change over time, so if the point you are querying for was previously in a different time zone, historical results will not be accurate.
 If, however, the point has been in the same geographic time zone for a very long time (ex: `America/New_York`), the historical data may be accurate for 100+ years in the past (depending on how far back the IANA TZDB rules have been specified). (optional)

     try:
-        # Get the current time zone information for any point on earth.
+        # Get time zone information for any point on earth.
         api_response = api_instance.tz_lookup(lat, lng, timestamp=timestamp)
         print("The response of GeospatialApi->tz_lookup:\n")
         pprint(api_response)